Aashu260/cpnt-262-calculator/README.md

 - (num1) with the first number
 - (operator) with one of the following operators- [ "+" , "-" , "*" , "/" ]
 - (num2) with the second number
-- nnow just enter and you will get your result.
+- now just enter and you will get your result.

 ## Challanges